WeblateOrg/weblate/docs/admin/upgrade.rst

 .. _pgloader-migration:

-Migrating to PotsgreSQL using pgloader
+Migrating to PostgreSQL using pgloader
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `pgloader`_ is a generic migration tool to migrate data to PostgreSQL.
 You can use it to migrate Weblate database.